voinoid/blog/data/blog/template-projects.md

 title: How to use template projects and repositories
 date: '2021-12-11'
 tags:
   - development
   - teams
   - growth
+  - templates
 draft: false
 summary: Templates are one of my favourite ways to speed up your workflow.
-Whether you are working alone, or part of a larger team, templates have many advantages.
+Whether you are working alone, or as part of a larger team, templates have many advantages.
 authors:
   - default
 layout:
   - PostLayout
 lastmod: '2021-12-11'
 images: []
 ---

 # introduction

 Templates are a quick way to bootstrap a repository for a new project and then keep it up to date with your best practices.

 A good template allows you to:

-* update all sub projects easily
+- update all sub projects easily
-* get to production quickly
+- get to production quickly
-* have a consistent development environment
+- have a consistent development environment

 Templates allow any improvements to be made in one place and then merged into all the projects that use the template as a base.
 They are vital when working in teams.
 Nobody likes repeating work many times over when you are working on multiple different projects at the same time.